ibm-cloud-docs/devsecops/devsecops-rollback-deployment.md

 ## Rollback using raw GitOps
 {: #devsecops-rollback-deployment-gitops-raw}

-You can use the continuous deployment pipeline to deploy a previous version of the inventory to the target environment.
+ Use the continuous deployment pipeline to deploy a previous version of the inventory to the target environment.
 {: shortdesc}

 To roll back the deployment, complete these steps: